hdlugas/ekg_tda_arrhythmia_detection/README.md

 models/: this directory contains a script for each type of statistical model used in each of the three binary classifications

-create_figures.R: generates tables of binary classification outcomes and ROC curves
+create_figures.R: generates tables of binary classification outcomes and ROC curves shown below

 <br>